DesignLedDublin/dailyplate/README.md

 # Features Left to Implement

-* As a future enhancement, the contact form will be updated with javascript to send an email to DesignLed when submit is clicked.
+* I plan to add another page which will have a calorie calculator designed to enable users to calorie cycle effectively through a week.

 &nbsp;
 [Back to Table of Contents](#table-of-contents)